Garnik645/cpp_problems/doc/oop1.md

 ```c++
 bool isXsTurn;
 ```
-* **isGameOver** - boolean value, to suspend any action with the game after someone already won the match:
+* **isOver** - boolean value, to suspend any action with the game, after someone won the match, or it came to a draw:
 ```c++
 bool isOver;
 ```